natanascimento/openCV-Projects/README.md

 # cvDev
-using OpenCV for several applications
+Using OpenCV for several applications